CFP: European Journal of Analytic Philosophy, Special issue on Free Will and Epistemology: Transcendental Arguments for Freedom

 Call for Papers.
 Free Will and Epistemology: Transcendental Arguments for Freedom.

 European Journal of Analytic Philosophy.
-Deadline for submissions: May 1, 2019.
+Deadline for submissions has been changed to May 31, 2019.
 Guest editors László Bernáth, Timothy O'Connor, and András Szigeti.

 Transcendental arguments, sometimes referred to as “Epicurean” or “Peritrope” arguments, aim to show that one or another philosophical position is self-refuting.